dperrymorrow/re-bars/README.md

 Methods define functions that can be called from event handlers, [see on helper](#the-on-helper) or can be called from another method in your application.
 This allows you to share code, and prevent redundant declarations.

-When a method is triggerd, it is called with the current scope of the template from where it was called `this`, similar to how Handlebars helpers are called with `this` as the scope of which the helper was triggered.
+When a method is trigged, it is called with the current scope of the template from where it was called `this`, similar to how Handlebars helpers are called with `this` as the scope of which the helper was triggered.

 The first param when invoked is an object containing the following.